"Adventures in Delegating - Episode 2, What & How" - Transcript

 What to delegate:

-Repetitive tasks - If you are doing the same thing over and over, likely, you should hand it off.
+Repetitive tasks - If you are doing the same thing repeatedly, you should likely hand it off.
 Weeding, mowing, stocking, payroll (yes, payroll!), Opening, Closing, Cleaning and more.
-These are the easiest to handoff, because they are the easiest to train and follow-up on, because they are binary outcomes: The are right, or they aren’t - black or white.
+These are the easiest to hand off because they are the easiest to train and follow up on because they are binary outcomes: They are right or not - black or white.

 Examples: